-The Headteacher, SLT and Inclusion Manager decide on the budget allocation for SEND in consultation with the Governors, on the basis of needs within the school.
-The Headteacher and Inclusion Manager discuss information they have about SEND with the School Business Manager.
+The Headteacher/Head of School, SLT and Inclusion Manager decide on the budget allocation for SEND in consultation with the Governors, on the basis of needs within the school.
+The Headteacher/Head of School and Inclusion Manager discuss information they have about SEND with the School Business Manager.
 This includes numbers of children already receiving extra support and children that have been identified as requiring additional support.

-All resources, training and support are reviewed regularly, and changes made as necessary in order to meet the needs of the children in school.
+All resources, training and support are reviewed regularly and changes made as necessary in order to meet the needs of the children in school.
 Children can be removed from the SEND register if and when targets or outcomes have been achieved.